tanay2405/CS-151-Project-1/README.md

 - Designed the **UML diagram** for the project.
 - Wrote and formatted the **README**.
 - Implemented **totalCredits()** method in FullTimeStudent and PartTimeStudent classes.
+- Created the **professor list** used in the Person interface.
 - Made necessary edits across other classes to ensure integration and functionality.

 ### Srihan Cheemangunta
 - Developed the **Course** and **Grade** classes including grading logic and conversions.
 - Wrote **JUnit tests** for validating class functionality.
 - Implemented the **printInfo()** method in the Person interface.
+- Implemented **exception handling** across the system (InputMismatchException, NoSuchElementException, and other input validation).
 - Made necessary edits across other classes to ensure integration and functionality.

 ### Aarav Baphna